Introduction

 What does blood in the stool mean?

 Blood in the stool simply means that somewhere along the digestive tract, a blood vessel is leaking.
 Where it is leaking from determines what colour you see.
-Bright red blood usually comes from the anus or lower rectum.
+Bright red blood usually comes from the lower bowel.
 Dark red or maroon blood usually comes from higher up in the colon.
 Black, tarry stool (melaena) usually comes from the stomach or small intestine.

-The point of evaluation is not to diagnose cancer in everyone - most patients do not have it.
-The point is to make sure the small percentage who do have something serious are caught early, when treatment is most effective.
+The point of evaluation is to make sure the patients who have something serious are caught early, when treatment is most effective.

 Symptoms & when to seek help